kgxsz/flow/README.md

 ## Local api development setup
-- Create and trust a self signed certificate with common name, URI, and DNS name, and password equal to `api.localhost`.
+- Create and trust a self signed certificate with common name, URI, DNS name, and password equal to `api.localhost`.
-- Export the `Certificates.p12` into `api/ssl/`.
+- Export the certificate to `api/ssl/Certificates.p12`
 - In `api/ssl/` generate the `keystore.jks` with:
   `keytool -importkeystore -destkeystore keystore.jks -srcstoretype PKCS12 -srckeystore Certificates.p1`.
 - In `api/` setup the environment variables: